Nom-nom-hub/QuantumSurf/docs/CONTRIBUTING.md

 2. Address review comments promptly
 3. Maintainers will merge approved pull requests

-Thank you for contributing to Quantum Browser!
+Thank you for contributing to QuantumSurf!